csu-hci-projects/FA24-HollidayL-McMillanA/README.md

 https://youtu.be/Sag2F-8ZQgMLinks to an external site. https://youtu.be/GP0LQgudYUcLinks to an external site.

-Our Application starts by selecting StarterScreenLevel(Levil 1).
+Our Application starts by selecting StarterScreenLevel(Level 1).
 You will need to hit Shift F1 if you loose mouse controls from not clicking on a button on the screen.
 We were unable to build HW1 because we are both using the computers in room 225.

 Adahs Work:
 Created the menu scene with a start button that loads the first level and a quit button that exits the game,